 - In a small bowl, mix together garlic powder, onion powder, paprika, brown sugar, salt, and black pepper.
 Rub the homemade spice rub all over the pork, ensuring it’s evenly coated.

-- Place the seasoned pork in the bottom of the slow cooker and pour chicken broth, Worcestershire sauce, apple cider vinegar, and diced onions into the slow cooker.
+- Place the seasoned pork in the bottom of the slow cooker and pour the chicken broth, Worcestershire sauce, apple cider vinegar, and diced onions into the slow cooker.

-- Cover and cook on high for 4-6 hours or until the pork is tender and easily pulls apart with a fork.
+- Cover and cook it on high for 4-6 hours or until the pork is tender and easily pulls apart with a fork.
 Aim for an internal temperature of 190 degrees F for optimal tenderness.

 - Once cooked, use two forks to shred the pork into smaller pieces.
 Carefully remove the shredded pork from the slow cooker and place it on a serving platter or in a bowl.